Thursday, June 27, 2019

 7. In the Trade! column, use the formula (Target - Actual)*Value.
 You'll get negative values for assets that are over-represented in your savings, meaning you should sell some of it to raise that much money.
 The positive values tell you to spend money.
 You can reverse the polarity if you want, but be careful.
 I can see it both ways, but it gets confusing when I actually do see it both ways.

-8. A good sanity check is that the totals for each of the Trade!, Target, and Actual columns should always be zero.
+8. A good sanity check is that the total for the Trade! column should be zero, and the Target and Actual columns should each be 1 (or 100%).

 9. Examine the values in the Trade! column to see if there is some trading to do.
 If the numbers on two assets are large but one is negative and the other positive, consider trading one for the other to get closer to balance.